 One of the most amazing things about traveling in Europe is how incredibly easy it is to get around.
 That’s why the “whirlwind European adventure” is still such a classic for summer travel.
 With so much to see and do, a summer trip through top European destinations is a new experience every time you go.

-Head over to Contiki’s “Bag Tag” contest page to check out all six bags and guess the destinations!
-And to get you ready for a little summer fun in Europe, here is our list of the 10 best places to escape the crowds in Europe this summer.
+To get you ready for a little summer fun in Europe, here is our list of the 10 best places to escape the crowds in Europe this summer!

 One of the 10 most well-preserved Medieval cities in the world, Dubrovnik is more well known for its perfect seaside charm.
 You’ll definitely want to spend your time outside on its many beaches, in its botanical gardens, and in the Arboretum Trsteno, the world’s oldest arboretum!
 Bonus for Game of Thrones fans: the town is one of the filming sites for Kings Landing.

 St. Moritz, Switzerland

 St. Moritz is a big winter destination in Switzerland, but it’s much less crowded in the summer.
 With an elevation of 1,856 meters, it boasts plenty of sunny days yet it never gets too hot.
 Outdoor lovers can enjoy the many hiking trails in the area and those looking for a relaxing getaway have plenty of spa resorts to choose from.

 Read more: How to Travel Switzerland on a Budget